 NGO’s can offer the pledge to their own membership.

 An individual can first sign up by asserting their consumer power to do business with companies that commit to eliminate their carbon emissions by 2030.

 An entity, such as a corporation, can sign the Pledge and then go on to sign the commitment with individual customers who connect with them by signing as a witness to their pledge.

-Individuals can also pledge to eliminate their own carbon emissions by 2030.
+Individuals can also sign the Pledge to eliminate their own carbon emissions by 2030.

-is raising non-profit contributions to launch the distributed carbon pledge infrastructure and for founding partner stakeholder outreach and engagement.
+is raising non-profit contributions to launch the initial carbon pledge infrastructure and for founding partner stakeholder outreach and engagement.

 Each party that signs the pledge can also choose to adopt carbon supply-chain tools.
 These allow each party to quantitatively view their own carbon supply-chain footprint at no cost.